What is the minimum money I need to start stock trading in India?

 The rule greatly minimizes the risk.

 There is one more rule called the ‘75% profit rule’.
 However, it is more like a hypothesis that a rule.
-It states that if 75% stocks in your portfolio is doing good, then you can invest further.
+It states that if 75% stocks in your portfolio are doing good, then you can invest further.
 For example, if you have bought 4 stocks and 3 of them are doing good, then it means that your strategy is working.
 You can increase your investment.
 The chances of all the stocks in your portfolio(4/4) working great is very limited.
 Even Warren Buffett, the greatest investor of all time, has some stocks in the portfolio which gave him negative returns.

 So, if 75% of your stocks are doing great, it means that your strategy is good and it’s not the luck that is driving your portfolio (If you have only one stock in your portfolio and its growing fast, there might be a change of luck factor also, but if 3 out of 4 stocks in your portfolio is growing, its more because you did your homework correctly).